dtraskas/CarND-Deep-Learning/README.md

 ###Model Architecture and Training Strategy
 For this project I chose the Keras framework that sits on top of Tensorflow.
 Keras offers a high level framework and a number of useful features such as Data Generators for image pre-processing, that make the code easier to read, reusable and faster to develop.

-For my model I chose the NVIDIA architecture as mentioned in their recent, with 5 convolutional layers, 4 fully connected layers and one output layer.
-The NVIDIA architecture utilises images of 66x200 pixels and in my case I am resizing the image from 160x320 to 80x160 so by half.
-Dropout layers are added to reduce overfitting.
+For my model I chose the Nvidia architecture as mentioned in their recent published paper (https://arxiv.org/abs/1604.07316) 'End to End Learning for Self-Driving Cars'.
+My architecture uses 5 convolutional layers, 4 fully connected layers and one output layer.
+The Nvidia architecture utilises images of 66x200 pixels however in my case I am resizing the images from 160x320 to 80x160 by half.
+The network uses RELU activation units and convolutional layers with 2x2 stride as well as dropout layers added to reduce overfitting.
+To further reduce overfitting the model was trained and validated on two different datasets which used a predefined split size.

-####1.
-An appropriate model arcthiecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).

-####2.
-Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-####3.
-Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+Each of the convolutional layers increases the depth until the last convolutional layer that gets flattened to 1164 neurons as described in the Nvidia architecture.
+Subsequently hidden layers of 100, 50, 10 are added until the last output neuron that essentially predicts the steering angle.

+In order to simplify the creation of a model and the collection of data I created two main classes, the ModelBuilder and the PreProcessor.
+The PreProcessor essentially loads the driving log and the images associated with it.

+The model uses an Adam optimizer with a specified learning rate that has proven in my experiments to work well.
+The loss function was set to the mean squared error between predicted and actuals.

 ####4.
 Appropriate training data